mchong-github/mikechong-test/README.md

 # 5) Brief discussion of Nomad as a container platform - note strengths and weaknesses vs more common options (e.g. Kubernetes)

-> I think the biggest strength of Nomad was how easy and fast it was to build a HA cluster.
+> I think the biggest strength of Nomad was how easy and fast it is to build a HA cluster.
-> However, I found that the workflow required jugling with many tools from Hashicorp, which I think may become harder to maintain/manages as infrastructure grows.
+> For weakness, I found that the workflow required jugling with many tools from Hashicorp, which I think may become harder to maintain/manages as infrastructure grows.
-> I do see Nomad being viable for production use and I'd like to work with and evaluate "Nomad vs Kubernetes" more in the future to determine which technology may be a best fit for various environment.
+> However, I do see Nomad being viable for production use and I'd like to work with and evaluate "Nomad vs Kubernetes" more in the future to determine which technology may be a best fit for various environment.

 <br>